 1. Grigoryan R, Keshelava N, Cabral DJ, May W, Reynolds CP: Drug resistance patterns of Ewings sarcoma family tumor cell lines derived from patients at different phases of therapy.
 Proc Amer Assoc Cancer Research 49: 3756, 2008.

-The cell lines and xenografts employed in the EFT Preclinical Testing Lab are available via the Children's Oncology Group Cell Culture and Xenograft repository at www.COGcell.org.
+The cell lines and xenografts employed in the EFT Preclinical Testing Lab are available via the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation, at www.COGcell.org.